Children and Families

 Members of the congregation are familiar faces thanks to the popular Open the Book assemblies.

-The Church and Community Families Outreach Worker has developed close partnerships with council-employed Child and Family Centre Workers and other organisations.
-This has enabled the running of a range of successful seasonal events: Shrove Tuesday Pancake Party; Messy Christmas; Easter garden session and a Mossy Church at Trumpington Meadows Wildlife Reserve.
+Our partnerships with council-employed Child and Family Centre Workers and other have enabled the running of a range of successful seasonal events: Shrove Tuesday Pancake Party; Messy Christmas; Easter garden session and a Mossy Church at Trumpington Meadows Wildlife Reserve.
 Some of these are becoming annual events.

 Support for pre-school families